Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 # DHCP Services

-This section documents the implementation of centralised DHCP services for the enterprise lab.
-A Windows Server 2008 R2 DHCP server was deployed in the HQ server VLAN to provide addressing for the Admin, Engineering, and Sales networks across the topology.
+This section documents the design, implementation, and troubleshooting of centralised DHCP services within the enterprise lab.

+A Windows Server 2008 R2 DHCP server was deployed in the HQ server VLAN to provide dynamic addressing for Admin, Engineering, and Sales networks across the topology.

 This lab builds on a previously secured Layer 2 environment (V1), where DHCP Snooping and Dynamic ARP Inspection (DAI) were already implemented.
-Introducing DHCP services in V2 required careful integration to avoid breaking existing security controls.
+Introducing DHCP services in V2 required careful integration to avoid disrupting existing security controls.

 ---